ssaserkar/Endoscope_DVRK_GazeTracking/README.md

 Here are the steps to run the Unity Simulation:
 ```
+The project is rather large for GitHub, so we have uploaded the Unity3D Project on this <a href="https://wpi0-my.sharepoint.com/:u:/g/personal/usivaraman_wpi_edu/Ee6B_RqEKZ1Ap1ttD9kDsogBWvY9ve09cLM2yjlltgOngQ?e=GVpldC">Link</a>
 1) Open the Unity Hub, find the project name titled "unity-dvrk-gaze"
 2) Click on the Project Structure.
 3) Find the 'Working_Scene' in the Scenes Folder.